amoxley-dev/PokeMap/README.md

 ## Populating the sidebar

-Getting the sidebar to populate correctly required first fetching a list of pokemon from the locationURL, then getting each Pokemon from that list in an array then ordering them by id.
-This is needed because in certain areas there can be multiple floors in game and each floor can have the different pokemon.
-So if the Pokemon grabbed were in just the order put in by the locations the list of Pokemon could be out of order.
-After the Pokemon were put in order then they the program iterates through the list of Pokemon and populates the sidebar with the name and sprite.
+Getting the sidebar to populate correctly required several steps.
+First, fetching a list of pokemon from the locationURL, then getting each Pokemon from that list in an array, and then uniquely ordering them by id.
+This is needed because there are a few locations where there are multiple floors and each floor can have the different pokemon.
+So if the Pokemon grabbed were in just the order put in by the locations the list of Pokemon could be out of order and have duplicates.
+After the Pokemon are put in order then the program iterates through the list of Pokemon and populates the sidebar with the name and sprite.

 ``` javascript
 // src/scripts/pokelist.js